insilichem/garleek/docs/index.rst

 Welcome to Garleek's documentation!
 ===================================

 Garleek allows you to perform QM/MM calculations by interfacing Gaussian with MM programs via its ``external`` keyword.
 See :ref:`supported-software` for compatible programs.

+    |    *Wel loved he garleek, oynons, and eek lekes,*
+    |    *And for to drynken strong wyn, reed as blood.*
+    |    -- **Geoffrey Chaucer**

 Table of contents
 =================